khulnasoft-lab/khulnasoft-helm/docs/imagepullsecret.md

 # Container registry credentials

-Khulnasoft Security components docker images are available in our private repository, which requires authentication.
+KhulnaSoft Security components docker images are available in our private repository, which requires authentication.
 By default, the charts create a secret based on the values.yaml file.

 1. Create a new namespace named `khulnasoft`: